 Most biological names are not random.
-They tell where the structure is located relative to other structures, what the structure looks like, and sometimes hints at the function of the structure.
+They tell where the structure is located relative to other structures, what the structure looks like, and sometimes hints and the function of the structure.

-3.8 Medical Mnemonics

-3.9 Medical Mnemonics.com
+Web Links 3.8 Medical Mnemonics 3.9 Medical Mnemonics.com